 Doing things right and steady the whole time is always better than cutting corners you’ll have to fix later.

-The Most Fun Way To Build Your California Beach House: Prioritizing Design
+The Most Fun Way To Build Your Manhattan Beach, Hermosa, Redondo Beach, Venice Beach, and Palos Verdes, California Beach House: Prioritizing Design

-It’s the most fun for everyone when clients are able to prioritize design.
+It’s the most fun for everyone when clients can prioritize Design.
 When you have the time and funds to fine-tune as you go, you can get exactly the style and functionality you want.